Collecting Compensation for Accidents Caused by Commercial Truck Brake Failure

 It is especially important for those who were involved in truck accidents to seek damages from the responsible party because these types of collisions tend to result in particularly painful and serious injuries, such as:

 - Spinal cord damage;

 Treating these kinds of injuries is expensive and usually requires surgery, physical therapy, and multiple hospital stays.
 Furthermore, injured parties are often unable to work for weeks or even months after their accident, which can make it difficult, if not impossible to stay on top of mounting medical bills.

 Schedule a Consultation With an Experienced Auto Accident Attorney Today

 Being injured in a car accident can take a devastating physical, emotional, and financial toll on victims and their families, making it especially important that these individuals collect compensation from the at-fault parties.
-If you were recently involved in a car accident, please contact The Law Offices of Michael T. Van Der Veen in Philadelphia by calling 215-515-6892 to speak with a dedicated auto accident attorney who can evaluate your case.
+If you were recently involved in a car accident, please contact van der Veen, Hartshorn, and Levin in Philadelphia by calling 215-515-6892 to speak with a dedicated auto accident attorney who can evaluate your case.